 Bonus Top Cap:

 As a bonus Shane from SaddleHorse Blues also tossed in a matching top cap which shares the same blasted finish and somewhat mirrors the multi-holed pattern around the base but with a few less holes.
 Unlike the mod it is serialized but doesn’t include an authenticity card.
 It fits a Goon deck perfectly but I also found it fit the three coil Azeroth deck pretty well although the airflow didn’t line up just right it was still more than serviceable.
 Even with the Goon deck the airflow is fixed with 6 holes dotted around the cap providing airflow.
 I found it quite comfortable and it worked great with a single coil build on the Azeroth and a dual coil build in my Goon 1.5 providing a slightly loose direct lung hit.
 It’s also curved to give it a bit of style and bears what I imagine is the RNV logo on one side.
 It comes with a fairly short delrin 810 drip tip that has angled cuts to give it some texture.
 If being matchy matchy is important to you you’ll probably want to pair the mod with the matching cap!

 - Battery options

 - Button a bit gritty at first

-I’ve got to say I’ve been quite impressed with the Chronicle so far.
+I’ve got to say I’ve been quite impressed with the Chronicle from RNV Design.
 I haven’t had any significant issues with it and being that it’s made of brass it has very little voltage drop from my basic tests.
 Considering it’s more than affordable I think this one will be a good choice for nearly anyone that’s into or considering getting in to mech mods and with the multiple battery options it can handle it should provide plenty of flexibility for anyone picking one up!!
 If you are considering purchasing a mechanical mod of any sort, please understand battery safety and Ohms law before you do!